hyperledger/bevel-samples/README.md

 The files have all been provided to use and require the user to populate the `network.yaml` file accordingly, following these steps:
 1. Create a copy of the `network.yaml` you have used to set up your network and add the application specific key-values to it.
 Check samples in `examples/supplychain-app/configuration/samples`.
-1. You must update the `env.type` so that another Flux can be deployed.

 1. Update the following for each organization in the `gitops` section.
     - `git_url` and `git-repo` to your bevel-samples repo